 - 11:15am: Arrive in Shibuya, take the Hachiko exit and then walk across the famous Shibuya Crossing.
 Explore the big department stores and boutiques of Shibuya.

 - 1:00pm: Eat lunch somewhere in Shibuya.
 All the department stores in Shibuya have huge restaurant floors.
 For more choices see the Shibuya district page Places to Eat section.

 - 2.30pm: Take the Yamanote Line one stop south from Shibuya to Ebisu Station, then switch to the Hibiya Line subway and take that two stops east to Roppongi.

 - 3:00pm: Arrive in Roppongi and visit the Roppongi Hills complex.
 Take the elevator up to the 52nd floor Tokyo City View observation deck of the Mori Tower to see the city.

 - 6:00pm: Eat dinner in Roppongi.
-See the Roppongi district Places to Eat section for some of my picks.
+See the Roppongi Places to Eat section on the Roppongi district page for some of my picks.